 How do I apply headings to my Microsoft Word doc?

-Headings help with general navigation and are a key component in creating accessible documents.
+Headings in Microsoft Word documents help with general navigation and are a key component in creating accessible documents.
 Those who use screen readers commonly search and navigate a document based on its heading structure.

 • Use at least one H1 – used as the title (The title style is not recognized by a screen reader!)